-The 20/20 Catalysts Program is an award-winning interactive three-month program that connects First Nations, Inuit and Métis Catalysts to a network of Indigenous and non-Indigenous Clean Energy Project Mentors and Coaching Specialists involved in clean energy project development both on and off-grid, including: solar and wind farming, hydro, biomass, and geothermal power, and energy efficiency upgrades.
+The 20/20 Catalysts Program is an award-winning interactive three-month program that connects First Nations, Inuit, and Métis Catalysts to a network of Indigenous and non-project mentors and coaching specialists involved in clean energy project development both on and off-grid, such as solar and wind farming, hydro, bioenergy, microgrids and storage, and energy efficiency upgrades.

-As a Catalyst you will learn from Program Mentors, Coaches, and fellow colleagues through shared experiences and lessons learned from past projects.
-Ultimately, you will walk away from the Program with the skills, tools, and resources to maximize the social and economic benefits their community gains through participation in clean energy projects.
+As a Catalyst, you will learn from experts and fellow colleagues through shared experiences and lessons learned from past projects.
+Ultimately, you will walk away from the program with the skills, tools, and resources to maximize the social and economic benefits your community can gain through participation in clean energy projects.

-The ultimate goal of the 20/20 Catalyst Program is for Indigenous communities to feel confident and prepared to partner on clean energy projects; and benefit the most out of those partnerships.
-Communities will be ready to capitalize on projects presented to them and seek out clean energy development opportunities of their own.
+The ultimate goal of the 20/20 Catalyst Program is to create clean energy leaders, that feel confident and prepared to develop successful clean energy projects and effective partnerships.
+By equipping communities, they will be ready to capitalize on and seek out clean energy development opportunities

-Our On-site Intensive Sessions are held at unique facilities situated in the heart of Canada’s natural landscape.
-These facilities foster a comfortable learning environment that enables creativity and collaboration, and are selected strategically based on their proximity to clean and renewable energy projects.
+On-site Intensive sessions are held in unique locations across Canada’s natural landscape.
+Each location fosters a comfortable and open learning environment that enables creativity and collaboration, and are selected strategically based on their proximity to renewable energy projects.

 Below are the locations for 2022.